 We have already touched on the symptom of the aura above.
 A migraine bout can be announced by an aura.
 Symptoms of an aura are often visual, such as flashes of light, spots or asterisks.
 The aura can be accompanied by loss of strength or loss of sensation in certain parts of the body.
 The aura occurs in 30% of migraine types.
-Many people suffering from a migraine feel that they are about to have a migraine.
+Many people suffering from a migraine sense when they are about to have a migraine, which can be helpful when it comes to taking migraine relief pills.
 The signs are very diverse and vary from an aura to mood changes, vomiting and a cold.

 Other types include:

 - Footballer’s migraine (migraine following a blow to the head)

 - Ophthalmoplegic migraine (migraine involving paralysis of eye muscles)

 - Familial haemiplegic migraine (migraine with aura and semi-sided paralysis)

 - Abdominal migraine (severe abdominal pain without direct cause)